 Bristle prunes teriyaki

-Miki Prunes are naturally sticky, so you can easily thicken the sauce.
+Miki prunes are naturally sticky, so they can easily be used to thicken sauces

 Japanese food